 MRSA infections in people are experienced by those who have never been hospitalized and haven’t had any medical procedures and are called CA-MRSA.
 People who are otherwise healthy usually contact CA-MRSA.

-The risk factors of catching this type are playing in contact sports, working in childcare facilities, and living or working in crowded conditions.
+The risk factors for catching this type are playing contact sports, working in childcare facilities, and living or working in crowded conditions.

 Boils are the number 1 sign of an MRSA infection.
 MRSA will usually manifest in the form of stubborn boils or bumps on your skin.
 In most cases, the person would have perfect health besides the boils.

-This type of boil should immediately be taken as a warning sign and you should get into a doctor ASAP.
+This type of boil should immediately be taken as a warning sign and you should get to a doctor ASAP.

 Other symptoms of MRSA are pimples.
 The difference between a boil and a pimple is that boils don’t have heads, but pimples do.
 If pimples are stubborn, leaking pus or other fluids, and seem to be swollen and painful to the touch, it is a symptom of MRSA and should be looked at.